 Using My Lucky Day as a Mentor Text

-I used this writing lesson set at Thanksgiving.
-Of course, I began the writing assignment with the book of course.
-I didn't have a copy of the book on hand, so I used this youtube video clip which works well since you can pause and discuss writing examples, and students can better see he pictures as well.
+I use this writing lesson set at Thanksgiving.
+Of course, I begin the writing assignment with the book.
+I didn’t have a copy of the book on hand, so I used this youtube video clip which works well since you can pause and discuss writing examples, and students can better see the pictures as well.
 Plus, I think my students truly enjoyed hearing this author read it.